J. Kenneth Butera joined the Firm in 2002.

 - Estate Planning

-Ken lives in Phoenixville with his wife and children.
-Born and raised in the region, he moved to Seattle Washington in the early 90’s where he finished his undergraduate education from the University of Washington.
+Born and raised in the region, Ken moved to Seattle Washington in the early 90’s where he finished his undergraduate education from the University of Washington.
 Despite his love for the Pacific Northwest, he returned to the region in the late 90’s and attended Villanova University School of Law.
 Ken joined the firm in 2002 shortly after his graduation.

 His interests are in architecture, cooking, cycling and history.